 European Commission, the Agency manages significant parts of the Competitiveness of Enterprises and Small and Medium-sized Enterprises (COSME) programme, under which Erasmus for Young Entrepreneurs is funded.
 It ensures

 that actions funded COSME deliver results and provide the

 Commission with valuable input for its policy tasks.
-Following the Commission decision to delegate substantial tasks of the programme management under COSME to an executive
+Since 2014, following the Commission decision to delegate substantial tasks of the programme management under COSME to an executive

-agency, the EASME took over this responsibility for the Erasmus for Young
+agency, the EASME has had this responsibility for the Erasmus for Young

-Erasmus for Young Entrepreneurs currently operates across 27 European Member States and 8 additional participating countries with the help of more than 200 intermediary organisations
+Erasmus for Young Entrepreneurs currently operates across 27 European Member States and 11 additional participating countries with the help of 175 intermediary organisations

 .
-Their activities are coordinated at the European level by a Support Office.
+Their activities are coordinated at European level by a Support Office.